Article written by Elisa - Travel Writer & Local in France

-Visit Burgundy France
+Visit Burgundy, France

-Burgundy’s capital is Dijon, one of the most beautiful French cities and with many interesting things to see and do.
+Burgundy’s capital is Dijon, one of the most beautiful French cities to visit and with many interesting things to see and do.
 The region is divided into four departments: Yonne (89), Côte d’Or (21), Nièvre (58), and Saône-et-Loire (71).

 Although we love traveling by train, this area is best explored by car.
 Driving in France is very easy, and you will love the freedom of having your own car in France.

 Some of our favorite French road trips cover the region of Burgundy (we recommend the Route des Grands Crus), and you will love driving through the most beautiful villages in Burgundy and their vineyards.

 If you don’t have a car, you can hire one in Dijon.
 Take a train to Dijon and start your road trip from Burgundy’s capital.